On Averaging and Extrapolation for Gradient Descent: Extrapolations are Strictly Better than the Last Iterate

 We claim by construction these satisfy the first linear constraint $\sum_{i\neq j} \lambda_{i,j} a_{i,j} - a_{\star,\idxSpecial} = 0$.
 Further, we claim that the second linear constraint is satisfied by setting $Z = \frac{1}{2}S_c(r,t)$ where $S_c(r,t)$ is defined as the following block matrix

 with components given by $q_c = (-r_1, r_1-r_2, \dots, r_{N-1}-r_N, r_N-1)^T$,

 and

 For completeness, these two claimed identities are also verified in \cref{App:ScIdentity}.
 To complete our proof, we verify nonnegativity of $\lambda$ (\cref{SubSubSec:Step1}) and positive semidefiniteness of $Z$ (\cref{SubSubSec:Step2}) establishing dual feasibility, from which we can apply weak duality to prove our claimed rate (\cref{SubSubSec:Step3}).
-Lastly, we show a Huber function can again be used to show our resulting worst-case bound is the best possible (\cref{SubSubSec:Step4}).
+Lastly, we apply a Huber function to show our resulting worst-case bound is the best possible (\cref{SubSubSec:Step4}).